 Charlotte also made no secret of the fact that she considered Klaus the ideal host for such dinners.
 She therefore let him take the lead on those occasions, talked less than usual, smiled more, and tried to look as sweetly pretty as possible.
 Even when she joked in this vein with Klaus, he would indulge her pleasantly and admit that he often did feel more comfortable at the dull dinners than at the interesting ones.

 That is, he usually did.
-On this evening, even Charlotte might have admitted that dinner was anything but dull, in fact, much too exciting.
+On this evening, even Charlotte might have admitted that dinner was anything but dull.
 After it was over, Klaus gently pointed out to her that one couldn't depend on dull people to get along just because they were dull, and that it might be important to take some other factors into account.
 But, really, she had rejoined, who could have sensed such depths in Mr. Sunderman?

 It was only afterward that anyone noticed that the elderly banker had strange hollow eyes and a piercing stare.
 One had been much more likely to see only a stooped rather frail figure with thick glasses and a tendency to look nervously downward as he adjusted his costume.
 Indeed, when Charlotte once made fun of Mr. Sunderman in those terms, Klaus had replied,

-"It's unfair that elderly people can't fuss and dither to the degree that younger people can without losing the respect of others."
+"It's unfair that elderly people aren't allowed to fuss and dither to the degree that younger people are."

 "But it's true.
 If you're old and can't hold your head up, look clearly at people, and speak in reasonably measured tones, you'll be consigned to the social dung-heap."